 We are notoriously bad at choosing our most flattering pictures.

 A study shows that we’re far more likely to pick photos where we don’t look our best.

-Which means you’ve probably made a less than stellar Hinge profile.
+This means you’ve probably made a less-than-stellar Hinge profile.

 That’s why I recommend you ask a friend for a second opinion.